akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “And you have lost?”

 Godfrey looked away.
 “My mother has not been to court since I was young.
 It has been some years since I last saw her.
 My father—” He stopped. “father is the King.
 But as a king’s son, I have never truly existed.
-I have been ignored for so long that this sudden attention is a shock."
+I have been ignored for so long that this sudden attention is a shock.’
 He let out a breath.
-"The existence of love, in my experience, is conditional.
+‘The existence of love, in my experience, is conditional.
 Contingent.
 Revocable.
 Cut off on a whim."

 “And yet,” the priest countered gently, “you are walking the bounds and learning the sword.
 You followed a goose and a girl.
 Something has changed.”